-Å Using Tag-Editor
+Using Tag-Editor

-- 1. Once you have selected and added your audio file on the source pane, right-click on file and select Tag Editor. - 2.
-Enter the following information about your MP3 or WMA file: Artist, Title, Album, Year, Track Number, Genres, and Comment.
-You can use the Previous Track or Next Track buttons to scroll through the tag information.
+- 1. Once you have selected and added your audio file on the source pane, right-click on file and select Tag Editor. - Enter the following information about your MP3 or WMA file: Artist, Title, Album, Year, Track Number, Genres, and Comment.
+You can use the Previous Track or Next Track buttons to scroll through the tag information. - 3.
+Click on OK to finish.